 An INVITE request is generated from UE-1 indicating a desire to start a multiparty call (ad hoc conference) by taking the existing sessions, between UE-1 to UE-2 and UE-1 to UE-3, and bringing them together.
 The AS uses third party call control to request the conference facilities from the MRFC.
 A separate dialog is established from the AS to the MRFC for each of the three parties (UE-1, UE-2, UE-3).
 New dialogs are also established between the AS and each of the UE endpoints.
-The media from each UE is connected at the conferencing resource at the MRFP.
-The first INVITE request to the MRFC should receive a response that includes the conference identifier.
+The media from each UE is connected at the conference identifier.
 The same conference identifier will be used for subsequent INVITE requests to add or drop parties to the conference.